CodePlatinum/Pyplot/README.md

 Import matplotlib.pyplot as plt . . . . . . . . .  <-- Copy
 # How to make a diagram?
-First we need to know which diagrama we will make!
+First we need to know which diagram we will make!
 Let's go with donut (circle)

 Go to file 'donut.py' and copy the code.
 Then run it.
 You will see a circle-diagram!